 Several studies on the Rice Tarrification Law, including those by Garcia (2021),

 Rodriguez (2022), and Bordey et al. (2020), highlighted the consistent negative impact of the Rice Tariffication Law (RTL) on the income of smallholder rice farmers.
-These studies agree that the influx of cheaper imported rice led to a significant drop in local rice prices, resulting in reduced profitability for farmers across various regions in the Philippines.
+These studies agreed that the influx of cheaper imported rice led to a significant drop in local rice prices, resulting in reduced profitability for farmers across various regions in the Philippines.
 Additionally, there is a consensus that the income losses have exacerbated the financial vulnerability of farmers, particularly those with small landholdings.
 The studies also noted that farmers' adaptation strategies, such as crop diversification or reducing input costs, were largely insufficient to offset the economic downturn.

 While the studies converge on the economic hardships brought by the RTL, they diverge in their focus and findings regarding the distribution of government support and the regional variability of impacts.
 For instance, Santos and Rivera (2020) emphasize the uneven distribution of benefits from the Rice Competitiveness Enhancement Fund (RCEF), noting that more accessible regions received better support in terms of seeds, machinery, and credit.
 On the other hand, Dela Cruz (2021) specifically highlights the heightened economic vulnerability of farmers in the Bicol region, particularly in Sipocot, due to both falling rice prices and rising production costs.
 This contrasts with Rodriguez's (2022) study, which focused on Mindanao and found that while some farmers attempted crop diversification, the majority struggled due to a lack of resources and knowledge.